The following people make up the core organizing committee for Camarillo Pride.

 Carole Dumas (She/Her) is a steadfast ally of the LGBTQIA+ community.
 She volunteers her time with Camarillo Pride in hopes of a more inclusive community for everyone.
 As a wife and mother of two children, she raises them to choose kindness whenever possible.

-Camarillo Pride is financially sponsored by and functioning as an incorporated organization under the non-profit status of Diversity Collective, a California nonprofit public benefit corporation that has been granted tax-exempt status under Internal Revenue Code section 501(c)(3).
-Diversity Collective’s Federal EIN is 46-5312131.
-IRS Determination Letter.
-California corporation number is C3666108.
+Camarillo Pride is financially sponsored by and functioning as an incorporated organization under the non-profit status of the LAWIC Foundation, a California nonprofit public benefit corporation which has been granted tax exempt status under Internal Revenue Code section 501(c)(3).
+LAWIC Foundation’s Federal EIN is 33-3266239.
+California entity number 6570745.